 Individuals who previously attended another college or university may be eligible for an exemption from Placement Testing.
-Those applicants must submit a transcript from that institution for review by the Registrar's Office.
+Those applicants must submit a transcript from that institution for review by the Office of Admissions.
 The transcript can be unofficial for the purpose of testing waivers.